 From iPhones to Wikipedia to Amazon, we as consumers have the world at our fingertips.
 According to PWC, “Nearly 80% of American consumers say that speed, [and] convenience…are the most important elements of a positive customer experience.”
 In fact, customers are willing to spend up to 10x more money on a brand that consistently responds quickly (HBR).

 But while speed is intuitive, convenience means something different for different consumers.
 This is why offering asynchronous chat has become a non-negotiable for brands.
 Consumers want the ability to engage when and how they choose.
-If they have the time to chat in real-time they will, but if they have to take a 10-minute break and come back to the conversation, they expect that option as well.
+If they have the time to chat in real-time they will.
+But if they have to take a 10-minute break and come back to the conversation, they expect that option as well.
 Even if they’re taking intermittent breaks from the conversation, consumers often expect immediate responses when they return.

-With all of these nuances, achieving high customer satisfaction on digital channels can seem daunting.
 That’s where Khoros comes in.
 Our solution is a unified engagement manager spanning all digital channels, with simplified workflows.
 Brands can deliver high-quality experiences and cutting edge service regardless of channel.
 Plus, with an integrated tool, bot automation shouldn’t be shied away from.
 In fact, it makes it possible to manage conversation volume spikes at scale.
 According to a Khoros study, 53% of customers don’t have a preference between human or bot interaction, as long as they receive the answers that they need1.
 When a brand’s customers are willing to engage in efficient self-service and bot conversations, hiring additional support agents is an unnecessary additional cost.
 Lastly, brands can leverage their most engaged customers — industry experts, employees, and superfans — to create quality, self-service content in brand-owned, digital support communities.
 Consumers are able to quickly find answers in FAQ posts, review threads, or “how-to” pages, thereby deflecting calls and chat inquiries.

 To put it simply, the importance of digital customer service is rising faster than ever, and consumer expectation for “now” is at an all-time high.
 Fast, high-quality service is the weathervane of overall customer experience, and CX professionals need the right channels, tools, and AI to keep those winds blowing in the right direction.
 For consumers that demand excellence, and brands that crave efficient tools — it’s now, or never.